 · The end of the next working day for super priority applications

 “What about my Biometric Residence Permit (BRP)?
 When will I get that?”

-You will normally receive your Biometric Residence Permit (BRP) within 7-10 days of the decision being made.
+The applicant will normally receive their Biometric Residence Permit (BRP) within 7-10 days of the decision being made.